sigasi/sigasi_insights/content/tech/clock-edge-detection.md

 ```vhdl
 if clk'event then --DO NOT use this!
 ```
-you end up with the same problems as in the [#old-style].
+you end up with the same problems as in the [Old style](#old-style).
 Moreover, this is not a valid edge detection according to the IEEE VHDL RTL standard.

 ## Other rules

-Here are some more coding rules that are required by IEEE 1076.6-1999, and hence should be considered [imperative]([/tech/coding-conventions#useful)].
+Here are some more coding rules that are required by IEEE 1076.6-1999, and hence should be considered [imperative](/tech/coding-conventions#useful).

 No enable conditions in the same if statement.
 Do not write:
 ```vhdl